Would it surprise you to know that the meanest people are just hurt, and controlled by who and what they fear?

 Know yourself, learn better ways of being your best self and you’ll understand the value of selective interaction and powerful presence.

-In a world of emotionalism vs rationalism, acting reasonably will save you time, money and set you apart from unsuccessful people and situations sparing you unnecessary pain.
+In a world of emotionalism vs rationalism, acting reasonably will save you time, and money as well as set you apart from unsuccessful people and situations sparing you unnecessary pain.

 Your deliberate skillful detachment from toxicity starts with improving your mentality.